 Nicky Armstrong

-Nicky Armstrong is the Communications Manager at the Centre for Women, Peace and Security and on the Gender, Justice and Security Hub.
-She designs the Hub and Centre’s communications structures, the communication principles and standards and works to visualise research for broader audiences.
+Nicky Armstrong is a Policy and Communications Consultant, currently working with the Gender, Justice and Security Hub.
 Nicky has a background in graphic design and international relations, using the theories across both disciplines to inform her ongoing research around communications and popular culture.
-Her current work explores visual communication and methods when framed around social issues and the role of the communicator and cultural producer in advocacy campaigning.
+Nicky is a PhD student at Queen Mary University London, where she is exploring visual communication and methods when framed around social issues and the role of the communicator and cultural producer in advocacy campaigning.

-- “Funding cuts undermine the global impact of research and its value as an emancipatory project” LSE Impact Blog (2021)
+- u0022Funding cuts undermine the global impact of research and its value as an emancipatory projectu0022 LSE Impact Blog (2021)

 - “Trump’s reinstatement and expansion of the global gag rule has harmful effects for women, men, and children” USAPP – American Politics and Policy, January 11th 2019